samluyk/PHPLedger/README.md

 - define expenses as "fixed" or "variable" in code
 - complete documentation
 - Don't use SELECT * , explicitly type out the column names needed
-- ability to track different account values (my financial overview spreadsheet)
+- ability to track different investment account values (my financial overview spreadsheet)
 - one click export of database
-- income comments field

 ### To done:
 - ~~finalize categories~~